WorldConvention/covenant/Part 04 – Conjunction.md

 **Personal possessions shall be protected where they serve the flourishing of the steward and do not deny the needs of others.**

-This includes:
-– spaces of dwelling and rest,
-– tools for creation, repair, and access,
-– items of memory and relation,
-– and technological or creative artifacts integrated into one's lifeway.

-Stewardship requires that:
-– items be kept in good condition,
-– uses not cause undue harm,
-– excess not be hoarded,
-– and possessions not be claimed as weapons against others' wellbeing.
+This includes spaces of dwelling and rest, tools for creation, repair, and access, items of memory and relation, and technological or creative artifacts integrated into one's lifeway.
+Stewardship requires that items be kept in good condition, uses not cause undue harm, excess not be hoarded, and possessions not be claimed as weapons against others' wellbeing.

 A steward is not a gatekeeper, but a caretaker.